-NE Lesion Scores.
-Y axis include the proportion of birds which either received a lesion score of 0, 1, 2 or 3 and the averages are depicted on top.
+Fig. 2.
+NE lesion scores.
+Y axis includes the proportion of birds which either received a lesion score of 0, 1, 2 or 3 and the averages are depicted on top.
 0 = no lesions and 3 = severe lesions.
-The control models (Negative Control vs Clostridium Control) depict that NE lesions were presented as moderate to severe.
-All birds treated (Antiobiotic Growth Promotor, Bacillus subtilis C-3102 at 50 ppm, Alliin Plus at 450 ppm or the combination of these 2) presented less severe lesions.
+The control models (Negative Control vs Positive Control) depict that NE lesions were presented as moderate to severe.
+All birds treated (Antibiotic Growth Promoter, Bacillus subtilis C-3102 at 50ppm, Alliin Plus at 450ppm or the combination of these two) presented less severe lesions.
 Distribution of the lesions is crucial.
-The highlighted combination of Alliin Plus with either BS at 50 or 30 ppm had over 2/3 of the birds scoring 0 or 1.
+The highlighted combination of AP with either BS at 50 or 30ppm had over two thirds of the birds scoring 0 or 1 (Wilson et al., PSA 2019).